🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 If you think that this is a trivial point, I urge you to think about the already-mentioned older wallets offered by Ledger - the Nano S Plus, as well as the Nano X. Both of these devices look like USB sticks - while they do, obviously, have unique visual features, if you were to just glance at the devices from afar, you wouldn’t really be able to tell the difference.

-Ledger Stax review: all three Ledger wallets, compared.
+Ledger Stax review: description of Ledger Recovery Key.

 An unassuming design would certainly help with these efforts - unfortunately, it’s not something that the device in question possesses.